Yynx/eBay_task/README.md

 ## Credits
-This link was helpful handling the form data: https://www.hacksparrow.com/webdev/express/handling-processing-forms.html
+This link was helpful for handling the form data: https://www.hacksparrow.com/webdev/express/handling-processing-forms.html